ROCm/rocRAND/docs/programmers_guide.rst

     There are :math:`512` generators in total, each of which generates :math:`256` values per iteration.
 Blocks of :math:`256` elements from generators are concatenated to form the output.
 The result at offset :math:`n` in memory is generated from generator :math:`\lfloor n / 256\rfloor\;\mathrm{mod}\; 512`.

 Philox 4x32-10
-    There is only one Philox generator, and the result at offset :math:`n` is simply the :math:`n`th value from this generator.
+    There is only one Philox generator, and the result at offset :math:`n` is simply the :math:`n`-th value from this generator.

 MT19937
     The Mersenne Twister sequence is generated from :math:`8192` generators in total, and each of these are separated by :math:`2^{1000}` values.
 Each generator generates :math:`8` elements per iteration.
 The result at offset :math:`n` is generated from generator :math:`(\lfloor n / 8\rfloor\;\mathrm{mod}\; 8192) \cdot 2^{1000} + \lfloor n / (8 \cdot 8192) \rfloor + \lfloor n / 8 \rfloor`.